janevalencia/nextjs-ssg-rest-countries/README.md

 - [GitHub Pages](https://pages.github.com/)
 - [Netlify](https://www.netlify.com/)

-Simply choose the platform you are most comfortable and familiar using.
+Simply choose the platform you are most comfortable with and familiar using.

-Remember to copy/paste any of your production environment variable into the host platform you are using.
+**Remember to copy any of your production environment variable into the host platform you are using.**

 ## Author